Cleveland-Cliffs Inc. Company

 - Being the largest producer of flat-rolled steel products in North America, Cleaveland-Cliffs has considerable exposure to the automotive market (~ 45% of the company's sales in 2020).
 In recent quarters, the automotive sector has faced considerable supply chain issues, hurting delivery volumes and steel demand.
 However, there are signs that the component supply is picking up, and this could help drive automotive production higher, helping steel makers such as Cleveland-Cliffs.

 - Potential impact of the federal government's infrastructure plan

-- The U.S. government has planned a ten year $1.5 trillion overhaul of domestic infrastructure, with a particular focus on transportation infrastructure.
-The implementation of this infrastructure plan, once Congress has passed it, is expected to sharply boost the demand for steel and, consequently, iron ore in the U.S.
+- The U.S. government has planned a ten-year $1.5 trillion overhaul of domestic infrastructure, focusing on transportation infrastructure.
+Once Congress has passed this infrastructure plan, it is expected to sharply boost the demand for steel and, consequently, iron ore in the U.S.

 POTENTIAL UPSIDE & DOWNSIDE TO TREFIS PRICE

 Below are key drivers of Cliffs' value that present opportunities for upside or downside to the current Trefis price estimate for Cleveland-Cliffs Inc.: